EMMANUELWB/CODEALPHA_ToolOverloadAnalytics/ReadMe.md

 ---

 ## Business Questions Explored
-The analysis aimed to answer the following SQL-driven business questions:
+The analysis was designed to answer the following data-driven business questions using R, SQL, and Excel:

-1. Which states or counties have the highest EV adoption rates, and how does this correlate with the number of charging stations?
-2. How does charger density (number of chargers per 1,000 EVs) vary across regions?
+1. EV Adoption Trends: How has the total number of registered EVs changed over the years, and is adoption accelerating?
-3. Is there a relationship between EV model year and average electric range over time?
+2. Range Evolution: What is the relationship between EV model year and the average electric range of vehicles?
-4. How do average EV prices correlate with their electric range across different models and years?
+3. Price vs. Range Relationship: How do average EV prices correlate with their electric range across different models and years?
-5. Which manufacturers dominate EV sales in specific years or regions?
+4. Manufacturer Dominance: Which manufacturers consistently lead in EV sales across years and regions?
-6. How is EV adoption distributed among counties with different income levels or population growth indices?
-7. What is the trend of total EV adoption year over year, and does it follow an accelerating pattern?
-8. Are there clusters of regions with high EV adoption but low charging infrastructure, indicating potential market gaps?
-9. How do public fast charger counts relate to EV adoption in urban vs. rural areas?
-10. Which top counties contribute most to overall EV adoption, and how do they compare to national trends?
+5. Regional Adoption Patterns: Which counties or regions contribute the most to overall EV adoption, and how do they compare to national trends?

 ---